CharlyCst/rio/specs/readme.md

 ## Modifying the models

-The concrete values of the models are defined in `STFModelChecker.tla` and `RunInOrderModelChecker.tla`.
-To check the specifications with different values only those files need to be edited. `STFModelChecker.tla` configures the model for checking the STF specification while `RunInOrderModelChecker.tla` configures the model for the Run-In-Order specification.
+The concrete values of the models are defined in `STFModelCheckerAxB.tla` and `RunInOrderModelCheckerAxB.tla`, where A and B are integers corresponding to matrices sizes.
+To check the specifications with different values only those files need to be edited. `STFModelCheckerAxB.tla` configures the model for checking the STF specification while `RunInOrderModelCheckerAxB.tla` configures the model for the Run-In-Order specification.